diethardsteiner/diethardsteiner.github.io/_posts/2016-09-18-Flink-Twitter-Stream.md

 ### Creating a Tumbling Window Aggregation

-While this is an interesting exercise, we cannot really send the above tuple like this to the windowed aggregated function: The `created_at` is too granular, the same goes for the `id` (quite likely), so any **sum** e.g. that we perform on `retweet_count` will be returned on the row level.
+While this is an interesting exercise, we cannot really send the above tuple like this to the **windowed aggregate function**: The `created_at` is too granular, the same goes for the `id` (quite likely), so any **sum** e.g. that we perform on `retweet_count` will be returned on the source data row level.
 We will prepare a super simple `DataStream` now which only contains the language field and a constant counter.

-Let's show the tweets by language for the last 40 seconds:
+This should answer the question: How many tweets are published in a given language in 40 seconds intervals:

 ```scala
     val recordSlim:DataStream[Tuple2[String, Int]] = filteredStream.map(